 If that doesn’t work, try these other fixes we’re about to go through.

-Turn off wifi, Bluetooth, as well as spotlight indexing.
+Turn off wifi, and Bluetooth, as well as spotlight indexing.
 Only have the bare minimum of programs you need on the laptop.
-Run risk patch and restart the device.
+Run a risk patch and restart the device.

 Next, head to Rekordbox audio preferences and adjust the buffer size.

 If it’s a crackling issue, 640 might be a bit too much, but even that could work.